 3. Paying for community based services

 The government says that we need to work out how much you can afford to pay towards the cost of your care and support.
-We will need to work out if you can afford to pay for any of the social care services you need.
+We will need to work out if you can afford to pay for any of the support you need.

 The amount you pay will depend on your financial circumstances.
 We will ask you to complete a financial assessment.
 In the assessment we will ask questions about your income, any savings you have and certain household costs you have to pay, such as your mortgage or rent payments and costs for Council Tax.